Distinguishing simple and complex contagion processes on networks: Classification tasks for processes on all the data sets considered

 \subsection{SI models on unweighted networks}

-The analyses reported in the main text using the workplace network can be repeated with the networks described in section~\ref{SMsec_data}.
-The results for SI model on unweighted networks are shown in Figs.~\ref{figSM_distr_unweighted1} and \ref{figSM_distr_unweighted2}, which report the distributions of the correlations $C_1$ and $C_2$, the resulting ROC curves and the confusion matrices, similarly to Fig.~\ref{fig2} and Fig.~\ref{fig3}(a,b) in the main text.
-It is evident that the results obtained in the main text can be generalized to other networks, showing the versatility of the proposed classifier (with a classification accuracy always above 0.7).
+We repeat here the analyses reported in the main text with the data described in section~\ref{SMsec_data}.
+The results for SI model on unweighted networks are shown in Figs.~\ref{figSM_distr_unweighted1} and \ref{figSM_distr_unweighted2}, which report the distributions of the correlations $C_1$ and $C_2$, the resulting ROC curves and the confusion matrices, similarly to Fig.~2 and Fig.~3(a,b) in the main text.
+The figures show that the results obtained in the main text can be generalized to other networks, with a classification accuracy always above 0.7.
 We however notice that the classification performances are worse for the networks of the two schools in France and the elementary school in Utah, with in particular a lower ability to distinguish between simple and simplicial model when using $C_2$ (even if the AUC is still above 0.7).
 This could be due to the existence of a strong community structure in these networks, but future work is needed to investigate how different network topologies affect the classification based on the measure of correlations.